sagemath/trac_to_gh/Issue 804.md

 # Issue 804: Matrix should not inherit from AlgebraElement

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/804

 Original creator: roed